Parvulastra parvivipara: Description

+The main identified threats to the Tasmanian live-bearing sea star are habitat deterioration and destruction through sedimentation, eutrophication, and coastal development.
+As P. parvivipara uses mostly small boulders that are particularly susceptible to disturbances that are increasing with rising sea levels, future ecological restoration effects to protect this rare species may be required.

+Lifecycle

-LifecycleP. parvivipara has a very unusual lifecycle for a starfish.
+P. parvivipara has a very unusual lifecycle for a starfish.
 The adults are self-fertilising hermaphrodites and the eggs are brooded within the gonads.
 No planktonic larval stage is seen, and the directly developing juveniles are cannibalistic, feeding on other embryos and juveniles while in the brood pouch.
 When mature enough, they are released into the water in batches of up to 20, where they continue their lives, quite probably in the same rock pool as their parents.
 Most starfish disperse to new habitats during the planktonic larval stage, but P. parvivipara is unable to do this.
 It likely can move to a new pool only by chance when an individual is swept there by a wave.
 Because of the inability of this species to disperse in a typical starfish manner, it may experience some adverse circumstances in any particular pool, be exterminated there, and perhaps recolonize the pool later.

 Some individuals breed in the autumn and winter, but most do so in the late spring and the summer, when the brood sizes are smallest and the juveniles are the largest when born.
 By varying size and number of offspring in this way, the starfish is thought to maximize the chances that its young will survive.